Canon EOS 40D Review – DSLR designed for enthusiasts and semi-pros

-The EOS 40D is the sixth iteration of Canon’s “prosumer” digital SLR lineup, which began in the year 2000 with the release of the EOS D30.
+The EOS 40D is the sixth iteration of Canon’s “prosumer” digital SLR lineup, which began in 2000 with the EOS D30.
 It’s incredible to think of how far we’ve gone since then.
-It’s been eighteen months since Canon released the EOS 30D, and although the 40D may seem like a relatively minor increase at first glance, there are a number of things that make this camera even better than the 30D.
+It’s been eighteen months since Canon released the EOS 30D, and although the 40D may seem like a relatively minor increase at first glance, several things make this camera even better than the 30D.

-Naturally, we anticipate an increase in the number of megapixels, and as a result, the EOS 40D is equipped with a CMOS sensor that has ten million pixels and uses the same method of dust reduction as the EOS 400D, which is an ultrasonic platform that rattles the low pass filter.
+Naturally, we anticipate an increase in the number of megapixels.
+As a result, the EOS 40D is equipped with a CMOS sensor with ten million pixels and uses the same dust reduction method as the EOS 400D, an ultrasonic platform rattling the low-pass filter.

 Other enhancements bring the EOS 40D closer in line with the EOS-1D series.
 These include a move to the same page-by-page menu system, both RAW and sRAW (2.5 MP), a 14-bit A/D converter and 14-bit RAW, cross-type AF points for F5.6 or faster lenses, a larger and brighter viewfinder, interchangeable focusing screens, a larger LCD monitor (3.00″), and faster continuous shooting (6.5 fps).

-There should be no surprise then to see an increase of two megapixels, and as per usual, Canon is stating (perhaps correctly) that despite smaller photosites, noise performance is on par with that of the EOS 30D thanks to advancements in sensor design.
+There should be no surprise then to see an increase of two megapixels.
+However, as usual, Canon is stating (perhaps correctly) that despite smaller photosites, noise performance is on par with that of the EOS 30D, thanks to advancements in sensor design.

 EOS Integrated Cleaning System: an overview

-With the release of the EOS 40D and the EOS-1Ds Mark III, Canon is now in a position to say that their whole range of DSLR cameras has dust reduction technology integrated into them.
+With the release of the EOS 40D and the EOS-1Ds Mark III, Canon can now say that their whole range of DSLR cameras has integrated dust reduction technology.

-At startup and shutdown, we use anti-static coatings and a piezoelectric element that rattles the area of the low pass filter that is facing the front of the device (you can disable this or operate it manually).
-It is important to point out that the precise design of the moving elements looks to have undergone some minor alterations since the EOS 400D.
+At startup and shutdown, we use anti-static coatings and a piezoelectric element that rattles the area of the low pass filter facing the front of the device (you can disable this or operate it manually).
+It is essential to point out that the precise design of the moving elements looks to have undergone some minor alterations since the EOS 400D.

 14-bit analog to digital converter and DIGIC III image processor

-The EOS 40D manages six and a half frames per second, which is an increase from the EOS 30D’s five frames per second, and it can buffer more than twice as many images, resulting in a burst of 75 images that can be captured in 11.5 seconds as opposed to the EOS 30D’s burst of 30 images that can be captured in six seconds (based on Canon official specs, however, we achieved 40 images in our review).
+The EOS 40D manages six and a half frames per second, an increase from the EOS 30D’s five frames per second.
+It can buffer more than twice as many images, resulting in a burst of 75 images that can be captured in 11.5 seconds as opposed to the EOS 30D’s shot of 30 images that can be captured in six seconds (based on Canon official specs, however, we achieved 40 images in our review).

 The larger, bright viewfinder

-The percentage of the frame that is covered by the viewfinder stays the same at 95%, but the magnification increases from 0.90x to 0.95x.
-This difference is obvious when using the camera, and it is safe to say that the view through the viewfinder of the EOS 40D appears to be the same size as that of the EOS-1D Mark III.
+The percentage of the frame covered by the viewfinder stays the same at 95%, but the magnification increases from 0.90x to 0.95x.
+This difference is noticeable when using the camera, and it is safe to say that the View through the viewfinder of the EOS 40D appears to be the same size as that of the EOS-1D Mark III.
 It is an obvious step in the right direction.
 Focusing on displays that can be switched out

-Additionally new are focusing screens can be switched out.
-These are available in three distinct varieties: the Ef-A Standard Precision Matte (which is already included in the package), the Ef-S Super Prevision Matte (which is somewhat darker but makes it simpler to manually focus), and the Ef-D Precision Matte with grid (as shown above).
+Additionally, new focusing screens can be switched out.
+These are available in three distinct varieties: the Ef-A Standard Precision Matte (which is already included in the package), the Ef-S Super Prevision Matte (which is somewhat darker but makes it simpler to focus manually), and the Ef-D Precision Matte with grid (as shown above).

 a B&W symbol may be seen in the viewfinder’s ISO display.

-This has now been implemented, and there is also a new B/W icon that serves more as a warning that you are shooting in black-and-white mode.
-A permanent display of ISO in the viewfinder has been something that we have seen requested for quite some time, and it is something that we have asked for as well.
+This has now been implemented, and a new B/W icon serves more as a warning that you are shooting in black-and-white mode.
+Finally, a permanent display of ISO in the viewfinder has been something that we have seen requested for quite some time, and it is something that we have asked for as well.

 Mirror system that is both quicker and quieter

-When you first use the EOS 40D, one of the most visible changes is the far speedier and quieter mirror operation.
-This is in addition to the bigger viewfinder, which is another welcome addition.
+One of the most visible changes when you first use the EOS 40D is the far speedier and quieter mirror operation.
+This is in addition to the bigger viewfinder, another welcome addition.
 It used to be that the mirror was lifted by a spring, but today it is motorized in both the up and down directions (and hence damped).
 This results in significantly shorter blackout intervals and a generally quieter sound when the shutter is released.

 Sensor autofocus with nine points and cross-sensitivity

-The EOS 40D retains the same nine focus points that were initially introduced on the EOS 20D; however, all of the focus points are now cross-type, which means that they are sensitive to horizontal and vertical detail when used with lenses that have an aperture of F5.6 or faster.
-In addition, the center point is now twice as sensitive as any other point when used with lenses that have a maximum aperture of F2.8 or faster and features cross-type sensors that are calibrated to 45 degrees. button labeled AF-ON
+The EOS 40D retains the same nine focus points initially introduced on the EOS 20D; however, all of the focus points are now cross-type, which means that they are sensitive to horizontal and vertical detail when used with lenses that have an aperture of F5.6 or faster.
+In addition, the center point is now twice as sharp as any other point when used with lenses with a maximum aperture of F2.8 or quicker and features cross-type sensors calibrated to 45 degrees.
+Button labeled AF-ON

-The dedicated AF-ON button is located on the rear of the camera to the left of the AE lock button (just ‘under your thumb’).
+The dedicated AF-ON button is on the rear of the camera to the left of the AE lock button (just ‘under your thumb’).
 This feature was carried over from the EOS-1D cameras, which is both a welcome addition and a carry-over from those cameras.
-This button is very helpful in situations requiring continuous focus, such as when you want the focus to track the subject while also maintaining the ability to activate the shutter release on its own.
+This button is beneficial in situations requiring continuous focus, such as when you want the direction to track the subject while also maintaining the ability to activate the shutter release independently.

 WFT-E3/E3A is a wireless transmitter, and its grip is WFT-E3A.